 7.2.2 Single Tube System-The single tube system (see Fig. 3), uses a hollow extension/drive rod to advance and retrieve the sampler.
 The sampler is attached to the bottom of the extension/drive rod.
-A drive cap is added to the top of the extension/drive rod and the sampler is pushed into the soil.
-Extension/drive rods generally are smaller in diameter than the sampler.
+A drive cap is added to the top of the extension/drive rods generally are smaller in diameter than the sampler.
 The single tube system minimizes effort for discrete interval sampling under many subsurface conditions.
 Tool connection time per interval is reduced.
 Time of removal and reinsertion of samplers into the borehole is affected by soil conditions.
 Repeated movement of the sampler through contaminated subsurface strata may increase the risk of contamination migration down the borehole.
 Bottom up borehole sealing may require re-entry in soil formations that collapse (see Section 10).